January 2015 E-News from Diversity and Inclusion

 Ask for a key from the Math Department office on the second floor of Grandview or the Business and Aviation Department office on the first floor of Grandview from 8 am 5 pm (offices are closed during the lunch hour and on weekends and during the summer months.)

-For those who need access at other times, please contact Gordon Price or Karen Roth in the Student Life Office, 209 Campus Center.
-They can also be reached by phone at 541-383-7211, or at firstname.lastname@example.org and email@example.com .
+For those who need access at other times, please contact Gordon Price or Christy Walker in the Student Life Office, 209 Campus Center.
+They can also be reached by phone at 541-383-7211, or at email@example.com and firstname.lastname@example.org .

 COCC Diversity and Inclusion